calumgrant/fei-parser/docs/worklist.md

 - Compilation 6 - 10.15s with 145 states.

+- Create a "call graph" of templates and visualize them.

+- Profile-traits -> interrogate the class itself.

 - Better benchmarks
   - Create a standard compilation testsuite based on the Java grammar
   - Create targets for individual compilation stages